Grown-Up Goals. Kid-Sized Joy.

 • Include different sizes and styles to encourage variety.

-• Provide a full-length, child-safe mirror for children to see themselves dressed up.
+• Provide a full-length, child-safe (shatterproof or attached to the wall) mirror for children to see themselves dressed up.

 • Storage: